Registration of Enlist Duo

 - Used worst-case estimates for impacts on the environment, including risks to endangered species.

-Our human health risk assessment for this proposed registration decision included extensive analysis of the potential for risks to people living near treated agricultural fields, including children and adults, from sources such as volatilization and spray drift.
+Our human health risk assessment for this registration decision included extensive analysis of the potential for risks to people living near treated agricultural fields, including children and adults, from sources such as volatilization and spray drift.
 Our human health risk assessment showed very low risks to human health, resulting in a determination that the pesticide's use, as approved, will cause no health risks to people living near treated fields, even at the edge of those fields.
 Even so, we added protective measures to ensure there is reduced off-field movement of the pesticide:

 - The Agency's approval pertains only to the low-volatility pesticide formulation.